 Additionally, as 'never members,' the peasant Republicans throughout Georgia's 159 counties have no right to insist that any Rule or Bylaw be followed, because they have absolutely no status.
 In matters of appeals and problematic party leaders, the remedy, again, lies in mostly arbitrary and capricious accountability.
 Members appear to have been treated with disrespect and even in disregard of State Rules and governances.
 To understand this, one need look no further than to the the convention season appeals of Fulton, Chatham, and Newton counties.

 Moreover, to say there is no epicenter of legitimate control authority in the GRP, Inc. is incorrect.
 All status, duty, and liability is reserved for the Board of Directors laid out in the corporation formation documents.
-The State Rules identify the State Executive Board as filling the role of the original Board of Directors.
-The State Executives Committee, then, has the main duty, responsibility, power, and authority to conduct the affairs of the GRP (SR 3.1).
-It now appears these individuals have gained their coveted positions by a vote of completely illegitimate ‘never members.’
-By basic, rules-based organizational procedures, representative elections can’t happen with ‘never-members’ and ‘never members’ cannot have voting rights.
-However, Chairman Shafer and the other Executives wittingly or unwittingly participate in and merchandise this ‘never member’ organization to the citizens of Georgia in open utilization of the ‘show script’ of the State Rules in order to gain their acclaimed seats.
+The State Rules identify the State Committee as filling the role of the original Board of Directors.
+The State Committee, then, has the main duty, responsibility, power, and authority to conduct the affairs of the GRP (SR 3.1) and amend Bylaws (SR 11.1).
+It now appears these individuals have gained their coveted positions by a vote of completely illegitimate 'never members.'
+By basic, rules-based organizational procedures, representative elections can't happen with 'never-members' and 'never members' cannot have voting rights.
+However, Chairman Shafer and the other Executives wittingly or unwittingly participate in and merchandise this 'never member' organization to the citizens of Georgia in open utilization of the 'show script' of the State Rules in order to gain their acclaimed seats.

 The GA GOP Emperor 'has no clothes.'